ReproNim/containers/README.md

 `freeze_versions` is an optional step that will record and "freeze" the version of the container used.
 Even if the `///containers` dataset is upgraded with a newer version of our container, we are "pinned" to the container we explicitly determined.
-Note: To upgrade the container, rerun `freeze_versions` script with the new version.
+Note: To switch version of the container (e.g., to upgrade to a new one), rerun `freeze_versions` script with the version specified.

 Note: `freeze_versions` adds a change to the `///repronim/containers` dataset.
 Therefore, it is important to ensure that your clone of